ambermtse/cse15l-lab-reports/lab1.md

      The output repeated the file path that was given as the argument because there are no files or folders located within /home/lecture1/Hello.java.\
      The output was not an error.

-2. cat
+3. cat
    - Example of cat with *no arguments*:\
      ![Image](cat.png)

      Working directory: /home\
      There was no output with the command cat and no arguments because cat prints out the contents of the file(s) located in the given path, but there was no path given.
 To stop the running command I had to perform ctrl C.\
-     The output indicated there was an error since it did not stop running until I canceled the command using ctrl C.
+     The output was not an error.

    - Example of cat with path to a *directory*:\